callumjohnspiller/--QMUL--spatialisation-as-a-service/README.md

 An AWS-hosted web service to convert a music file into a spatialised format.

-The service comprises serveral modules:
+The service comprises several modules:

 1. A React.js front-end component
 2. An AWS Lambda function to split the original music file and output several mono stems